sino30535/pysc2_DataExtract/README.md

 ```

 # Data
-The data will be download to ./replay_data/, screen and minimap features use sparse matrix to store data.
-Please check
-replay_data_visualize.ipynb for more details.
+The data will be download to ./replay_data/, screen and minimap features use sparse matrix to store only the nonzero elements and their position indices.
+Please check replay_data_visualize.ipynb for more details.

 # Troubleshooting
 If you have any problem running script, please let me know.